intvsteve/VINTage/INTV.jzIntv/README.txt

 This assembly provides the following general categories of services:

- - Model: Provides a software model to drive the jzIntv emulator and access various command line utilities that it includes.
-The jzIntv driver is not presently in use.
-(See comments above.)
+ - Model: Provides a software model to drive the jzIntv emulator and access various SDK-1600 command line utilities that it includes.
+Although this provides a way to launch jzIntv, it does not provide a UI from which to do so.
+See the INTV.jzIntvUI project for that capability.

  - Properties: Contains assembly information.

  - Resources: Contains strings intended for display in the user interface.

- - tools: This directory contains a snapshot of various tools that ship with jzIntv that are currently supported by the library.
-Future updates will provide a means to configure the library to use the tools from another location so support for updated versions of jzIntv can be easily accomplished.
+ - tools: This directory contains a snapshot of various tools from the SDK-1600 that are supported by the library.
+The larger VINTage software suite makes use of these tools. from another location so support for updated versions of jzIntv can be easily accomplished.

-NOTE: INTV.jzIntv provides no user-interface-facing elements at this time.
+NOTE: INTV.jzIntv provides no user-interface-facing elements.

 OTHER
 =============================================================================